developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ###### Wireless LAN Configuration - Omnitrail Option Value

-This Managed Configuration allows an Administrator using an EMM to specify a value for a single Omnitrail option to be configured for the WLAN adapter on a Zebra Android device and should be specified if and only if either the Managed Configuration **Wireless LAN Configuration - Omnitrail Option Name** or the Managed Configuration **Wireless LAN Configuration - Omnitrail Option Custom Name** is also specified to provide the name needed identity the Omnitrail option to be set.
+This Managed Configuration allows an Administrator using an EMM to specify a value for a single Omnitrail option to be configured for the WLAN adapter on a Zebra Android device and should be specified only if either the Managed Configuration **Wireless LAN Configuration - Omnitrail Option Name** or the Managed Configuration **Wireless LAN Configuration - Omnitrail Option Custom Name** is also specified to provide the name needed identity the Omnitrail option to be set.

 #### Wireless LAN Configuration - Omnitrail Data rate Standard